-With my six years of experience speaking to moms and researching topics around cloth diaper rashes, combined with her expert help, I’ve put together this guide to help you prevent, start initial treatment for, and know when to see a pediatrician for your baby’s diaper rash.
+With my seven years of experience speaking to moms and researching topics around cloth diaper rashes, combined with her expert help, I’ve put together this guide to help you prevent, start initial treatment for, and know when to see a pediatrician for your baby’s diaper rash.

 Important note: This article is for information purposes only.
 It exists to help you with rash prevention and give you a better understanding of diaper rashes so that when you discuss your baby’s rash with your pediatrician you’re more informed.

 All rashes that don’t clear up quickly, or that are recurring often, should be checked by a pediatrician to ensure they are manageable and do not require medical attention and/or medication.
 Never, ever, take another mom’s advice or an online article’s sayso over the expert opinion of a medical professional who has spoken to you about your baby’s health.

 When in doubt, always check with a pediatrician!

 The most common question I get from parents who are considering cloth diapers is if cloth diapers cause diaper rashes.